What are your packages and pricing?

 Do you work well with other vendors?

-We pride ourselves in having awesome relationships with vendors we've worked with.
+We pride ourselves in having awesome relationships with the vendors we've worked with.
 Photo and video have to work well alongside one another, and we make sure we do our part.

 When will I get my videos?